NEW MUSIC BIENNIAL

 Taking place in London’s South Bank and Hull across two weekends in July 2019, the New Music Biennial featured 19 new commissions from a stellar line-up of artists and I was one of the commissioned composers.

-It took place at the Southbank Centre in London and in Hull and the critically acclaimed free festival a snapshot of the new music being made in the UK right now across different genres.
+It took place at the Southbank Centre in London and in Hull and the critically acclaimed free festival is a snapshot of the new music being made in the UK right now across different genres.